Lin2xdd/Journey-Into-Exile/Black Friday.md

 ## Pans & Pots

 # Clothes
-- Winter jackets for me; hoodie and pants for me
+- Winter jackets for me; hoodie and pants for me; coat; sports bra and sports pants.
 - sweaters; pants; thermo; hoodies; beanies and scarves for mom.